 Free with Museum admission.

 The Kaufman Gallery is equipped with an induction hearing loop.
 To use, please switch your hearing aid to “T.” Some video monitors in the galleries have headphone jacks; you are welcome to plug in your own headset or neck loop.
 Large Print Guides are available at the visitor services desk in the Main Lobby.
-Transcripts for works with sound and experiential videos for works that are inaccessible are available on our multimedia guide and are free for people with disabilities.
+Transcripts for works with sound and experiential videos for works that are inaccessible are available on our Mobile Guide and are free for people with disabilities.

 Learn more about access services and amenities.